 Returning to work may require other contractual changes to enable adherence to new working arrangements or government return to work guidance.
 Any changes to the terms of existing employment contracts will usually need employee’s (or recognised trade union’s) consent.
 Any variations need to avoid potential discrimination against those with disabilities or with caring responsibilities.

 Q: Under the furlough scheme will HMRC fund holiday pay if an employee works 2 days, and takes 3 days holiday?

 The inter-relationship between flexi-furlough, holidays and holiday pay is complex.

-Subject to any further government guidance, a full-time employee can agree to work two days and take three days holiday in a normal working week.
+A full-time employee can agree to work two days and take three days holiday in a normal working week.
 Assuming the employee has 28 days holiday they are prepared to use, the pattern can be adopted for a maximum of nine weeks.
 How much furlough grant can be claimed for the three non-working days depends on the month when the grant is applied for.